sampsyo/cs6120/content/blog/2019-10-23-profile-guided-code-layout/index.md

 are done, and then we'll run through an example from start to end.

 ### Basic Block Reordering
-Basic block reordering uses the weighted control flow graph to determine which basic blocks should be close to each other.
+Basic block reordering uses a weighted control flow graph to determine which basic blocks should be close to each other.
 We want basic blocks that frequently run one after another to live closer together.
 As a result, it makes sense to co-locate basic blocks that have higher-weighted edges.
 To do this, I followed a